-Winter Lights returns January 2026 for its 10th edition.
+Winter Lights returns this January for its 10th edition.

 We cannot wait to welcome you back!